Uncovering the Costs of a “Free” LMS

 One of the biggest unforeseen challenges of the Covid-19 pandemic has been the need for colleges and universities to transition to remote teaching and learning almost overnight.
 Even institutions that felt they were well prepared found themselves struggling to support a connected learning experience for both faculty and students.
-Nowhere was this felt more acutely than by schools with aging learning management technology, or those without a reliable commercial partner to turn to.

 At the turn of this century, open-source technology emerged in the education space as a means of democratizing educational technology and leveraging the collaborative nature of higher education.
 While this put academic institutions in the driver's seat of developing software to support their needs, it came at the cost of centralized support and maintenance for those solutions.
 While strong communities emerged to provide mutual support and development, each software installation inevitably becomes so highly customized that it’s nearly impossible to rely on a community for all aspects of support.

 In many cases, what was once considered a “free” learning management solution, for many colleges and universities has evolved into the very thing they were trying to avoid: entrenched, out-dated, highly customized software that's hard to learn, hard to maintain, and costly to support.

 The unaccounted-for costs of people and hardware, paired with the outdated user experience and low adoption rates, have left many colleges and universities struggling to deliver a modern digital classroom experience.